-Blasting It out of Their Hands: If you're skilled or lucky enough, you can shoot firearms right out of enemies' hands, which is often enough to get them to surrender.
+Blasting It out of Their Hands: If you're skilled or lucky enough, you can shoot firearms right out of enemies' hands, which will leave them vulnerable as they run over and pick it up.
+Getting it first is often enough to get them to surrender.
 Sadly, this feature seems like it is too "complicated" to include in most modern games.
 Same thing with the ability to make the guards limp when you shoot them in the arm or the leg.

 Bloodless Carnage: Completely averted.
 Both humans and aliens bleed a lot even when shot with lasers.

 Bloodier and Gorier: The gore is ramped up quite a bit from in Goldeneye, where enemies bled if shot, but it just stained their clothing.
 In Perfect Dark they leave bloodstains all over the floor; if you shoot an enemy in the head, blood will spray all over the wall opposite the direction from which you shot them.
 This is partly why it was rated M when Goldeneye was only rated T.

 Boring Yet Practical: The Falcon 2, your default weapon, is fairly accurate, has a good rate of fire, and is easy to get headshots due to little sway.
 There's penty of ammo for it, too.
 The CMP150 is a bit weak for a semi auto weapon, but every goon carries it so there's plenty of ammo.
 You can dual wield both of these weapons, too.